A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Machine Learning and Deep Learning-Based Systems for Bearing Fault Detection

-The third deep neural network also leverages the triplet network architecture, as shown in Fig.\ref{fig:dl_03}.
-The input of the triplet network architecture consists of the hand-crafted features used in the machine learning based models in Section~\ref{ml_sys}.
-However, the backbone used in this network architecture employs a multilayer perceptron (MLP) architecture, referred to as the MLP-based backbone, comprising six fully connected layers with kernel sizes of 1024, 512, 128, 512, 1024, and 256, respectively.
-Since we utilize only one Triplet loss function to learn the feature map output of the MLP-based backbone, we refer to this network architecture as the unsupervised deep learning model (U-SDLM).
-Regarding the Triplet loss, it is expressed as Equation~(\ref{eq01}) and Equation~(\ref{eq01-01}).
+This deep neural network employs a triplet network architecture, depicted in Fig.~\ref{fig:dl_03}.
+The input to this architecture consists of hand-crafted features used in the machine learning-based models discussed in Section~\ref{ml_sys}.
+However, the backbone of this network is a multilayer perceptron (MLP) structure, specifically a six-layer fully connected network with kernel sizes of 1024, 512, 128, 512, 1024, and 256.
+The architecture focuses solely on the Triplet loss function (Equation (\ref{eq01})) to learn feature representations from the output of the multilayer perceptron-based backbone (MLP backbone).